How to Haze a Coyote:

 - practicing the S.M.A.R.T. actions noted below.

 Stop!
 Do not run!
 If you run, the coyote may chase.

 Make yourself look big!
 Put your hands over your head or pull your jacket up over your head.
-Look as big as you can to the coyote knows that you too tough to mess with.
+Look as big as you can so the coyote knows that you are too tough to mess with.